-- Your understanding of the transplant's benefits and risks
+- Patient’s understanding of the potential benefits and risks

 Reduced-Intensity Allogeneic Stem Cell Transplantation